About Wild Water Adventures

 OUR GUIDES

-The guiding team consists of individuals who possess a wealth of experience from rafting and leading a variety of outdoor pursuits around the world.
-Combined, our guides have professionally guided rafts on nearly every continent, 21 countries, 116 rivers, and enough river miles to easily go around the world TWICE (at the equator!).
+Our guiding team is made up of highly skilled professionals with extensive experience in rafting and leading a wide range of outdoor adventures around the world.
+Collectively, they have guided on nearly every continent, across 21 countries and 116 rivers—amassing enough river miles to circle the globe twice at the equator.

 Interested in joining our crew?
 Learn more and apply here!